-Sow Cleome seed in cell packs or flats press into soil and barely cover.
+Plant cleome: Sow Cleome seed in cell packs or flats press into soil and barely cover.
 Keep at 75-80°F. during the day, and 10°F. cooler at night.
 Germination is in 10-21 days.
-The 'Queen' series cleomes are best sown where they are to grow after all danger of frost ¼ inch deep and 3 inches apart.
-Thin to 18-24 inches apart.
+The Queen series cleomes are best sown where they are to grow after all danger of frost ¼″ deep and 3″ apart.
+Thin to 18-24″ apart.

-Growing Cleome: The Sparkler series is primed for easy germination and should not be chilled prior to sowing.
-The Queen series will germinate at higher rates if the seed is chilled.
+Grow cleome: The Sparkler series of cleomes are primed for easy germination and should not be chilled prior to sowing.
+The Queen series cleomes will germinate at higher rates if the seed is chilled.
 Spread seed out evenly on a moist paper towel, fold and put inside a zip-lock bag.
 Place bag in the refrigerator for 2 weeks.
 Remove seeds and immediately sow into prepared seed beds.
 For both series high daytime temperatures followed by cooler nighttime temperatures is extremely beneficial.
-Outdoors this temperature swing occurs naturally.
-Indoors, using a heating pad during the day, and turning it off at night is effective.
+When seed is sown outdoors temperature swings will occur naturally.
+Indoors, using a heating pad during the day, and turning the pad off at night is highly effective.